A/Prof Patrick A Burr

 Dr Samaneh Setayandeh

 Samaneh obtained her PhD at Griffith University, with a thesis entitled “Hydrogen Properties in Palladium”.
-Her PhD research mainly focused on the physics of energy-related materials, including superconductors and hydrogen storage materials.
-Subsequently, she joined UNSW as a postdoctoral researcher to develop materials for nuclear shielding applications and predict the predominant radiation effects on the properties of these materials through atomic-scale simulations.
+Her PhD research focused on the physics of energy-related materials, including superconductors and hydrogen storage materials.
+Subsequently, she joined UNSW as a postdoctoral researcher to develop materials for nuclear shielding applications and predict radiation effects on these materials through atomic-scale simulations.
+She was honoured with a prestigious postdoctoral fellowship from the Australian Government in 2023, supporting her studies on the development of semiconductors for harsh environments, including space.

 Samaneh is an interdisciplinary researcher with a strong interest in renewable energy, radiation-material interactions, condensed matter physics, biophysics and medical physics.
-Samaneh thrives in collaborative environments and frequently collaborates with colleagues from diverse backgrounds, both in academia and industry, from around the world.
-Beyond her academic and research endeavours, she is also an entrepreneur with a passion for innovation.
+Samaneh thrives in collaborative environments and frequently collaborates with colleagues from diverse backgrounds, both in academia and industry.

 Staff